hanning0511/git/slides/command/reset.md

 <div>

 The *git reset* command changes your repository and working directory to a known state.

-Specifically, git reset adjusts the <kbd>HEAD</kbd> ref to a given <kbd>commit</kbd> and, by default, updates the index to match that commit.
+Specifically, *git reset* adjusts the <kbd>HEAD</kbd> ref to a given <kbd>commit</kbd> and, by default, updates the index to match that commit.
 If desired, git reset can also modify your working directory to mirror the revision of your project represented by the given commit.

-The git reset command has three main options: --soft, --mixed and --hard.
+The *git reset* command has three main options: --soft, --mixed and --hard, and the --mixed is default option.

 </div>